About Andrew Brown

 About this Website

 This website is primarily meant to be a resource for anyone needing to know professional information about me, which is often just myself (e.g., needing easy access to article links).
-The pages listed in the navigation bar mostly serve the purpose of providing visually friendly, easily accessible information from my CV, but these pages are augmented with additional details or external hyperlinks that may not typically be included in a static CV.
+The pages listed in the navigation bar mostly serve the purpose of providing easily accessible information from my CV, but these pages may be augmented with additional details or external hyperlinks that may not typically be included in a static CV.